scoop206/chef-polipo_appliance/README.md

-chef-polipo Cookbook
+chef-polipo-appliance
 --------------------

 [Polipo](http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/) is a "a small and fast caching web proxy"

-This cookbook uses polipo to create an appliance VM for local caching of RPM and deb packages.
+This is a chef cookbook that uses polipo to create an appliance VM for local caching of RPM and deb packages.

 You can either use it standalone, or within a chef repository.
 It is more convenient within a repo, and is even more convenient if you use it with [Jamie](http://github.com/jamie-ci).